TU/e is working on safer and more efficient traffic

 Contribution of TU/e on the project

 The consortium of 37 international partners is going to work on this in a project named C-MobILE.
 Researchers of the TU/e department of Mathematics & Computer Science, the department of Industrial Engineering & Innovation Sciences, as well as the Strategic Research Area Smart Mobility are involved in this project.
-Within the TU/e C-MobILE is coordinated by dr. Oktay Türetken and dr. Yanja Dasjuren.
+Within the TU/e C-MobILE is coordinated by dr. Yanja Dajsuren and dr. Oktay Türetken.
 Mark van den Brand (M&CS) and Paul Grefen (IE&IS) are involved as full professors.

-The researchers of TU/e will provide an essential contribution to the development of the C-ITS reference architecture (the set of principles, guidelines and / or examples from which software can be developed) and technical interfaces, design collaborative business models, define practical situations, and evaluate already developed architecture and interfaces.
+The researchers and technological designers of the PDEng ST program of TU/e will provide an essential contribution to the development of the C-ITS reference architecture (the set of principles, guidelines and / or examples from which software can be developed) and technical interfaces, design collaborative business models, define practical situations, and evaluate already developed architecture and interfaces.

 Test sites in Eindhoven